 This is life for a lot of people, but especially the ones with anxiety.

-Luckily, today I'm sharing the one thing I've found that helps put me to sleep above everything else.
+But I have found the one thing that helps put me to sleep above everything else.

 As an Amazon Associate I earn from qualifying purchases.
 There's no extra cost for you, but it helps me pay for essentials like dog food and books!

 Actually it's the simplest thing!
 Listen to an audiobook when you go to bed.

 Told you it was simple!
 It's such an easy solution that you might even be rolling your eyes at me right now.
 There's no way it could be such an easy fix, right?

 While it's of course nothing I can promise 100%, maybe it can work for you too!